department-of-veterans-affairs/ves-event-bus-developer-portal/docs/get-support.md

 ## Report an incident

 To report a security or privacy incident, or an urgent critical operational incident email `event-bus[at]veterans-affairs.pagerduty.com`.
 This will generate a page to the on-call engineer's mobile device 24/7.
-You can expect a response within 30 minutes in the [#event-bus-support][slack-#event-bus-support] Slack channel in the Office of CTO @VA workspace.
+You can expect a response within 30 minutes in the [#event-bus-support Slack channel][slack-#event-bus-support] in the Office of CTO @VA workspace.

 Please include the following information in your email: